 In Paradiso, Dante reveals explicitly why men deviate from their callings.
 In Canto VIII, Charles Martel explains to the Pilgrim that “the reason many men have gone astray is that they have not been encouraged to follow their inherent character or nature” (Musa 68).
 As Mark Musa explains, “Attributes bestowed by God cannot be brought to fruition when subjected by men to unfavorable conditions.
 When men compel those who would naturally bear arms to be priests, and those who would be priests to be kings, they are ignoring the law of differentiation and, thus, losing the path God conceived for the individual soul” (74).
-Therefore, unfortunate circumstances, either due to societal restraints or just unfortunate circumstances make it difficult to pursue one’s perfect vocation.
-Dante demonstrates this in Paradiso with the case of Piccarda Donati and the Empress Constance, who were both torn from their lives as nuns to fulfill familiar obligations in political marriages.
+Therefore, unfortunate circumstances, either due to societal restraints or just unfortunate circumstances, make it difficult to pursue one’s perfect vocation.
+Dante demonstrates this in Paradiso with the case of Piccarda Donati and the Empress Constance, who were both torn from their lives as nuns to fulfill familial obligations in political marriages.

 It may seem unfair that men are drawn away from their callings and therefore suffer due to worldly forces that they cannot control.
 Why should someone with an easy life in which he is free to explore, discover, and pursue his true vocation gain entry to Paradise when someone born into harsh conditions is prevented from following the true path and consequently slides into Purgatory or Hell?

 There are three considerations that lessen this apparent discrepancy.
 First, one can consider Matthew 19:24: “And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the Kingdom of God.”
-Dante alludes to these lines in Purgatorio and in so doing emphasizes his belief that one living a comfortable life will by no means find the path to Heaven an easy one.
+Dante alludes to these lines in Purgatorio and, in so doing, emphasizes his belief that one living a comfortable life will by no means find the path to Heaven an easy one.
 Bible verses aside, it is simple enough to understand that when one lives a comfortable life, it is easy to grow complacent and lose sight of God.
 Those living lives of comfort are all too easily distracted and may forget the original source of their good fortune.
 They may become prideful, avaricious, glutinous, or slothful, and such sins will lead to prolonged sojourning in Purgatory.
 Those who lack lives of freedom and privilege have one advantage in that they must fight for their callings and are less likely to be distracted by worldly vanities and indulgences.

 Furthermore, while men may not be able to control the forces that stop them from pursuing their callings, they can control their reactions to said forces.
 Beatrice explains this in Canto IV of Paradiso by differentiating between the Absolute Will and the Conditioned Will.
 “The Absolute Will is incapable of willing evil.
 The Conditioned Will, when coerced by violence, interacts with it and consents to a lesser harm in order to escape a greater” (Ciardi 629).
 Essentially, Piccarda Donati and the Empress Constance were ruled by their Conditioned Wills- they made a conscious decision to leave their vocations as nuns and thus avoid negative worldly consequences.
-The two women could have adhered to their Absolute Wills and refused to be removed from their callings, but instead demonstrated a degree of weakness by quelling to worldly threats.
+The two women could have adhered to their Absolute Wills and refused to be removed from their callings but instead demonstrated a degree of weakness by quelling to worldly threats.
 The point is that, while earthly consequences of fighting for one’s purpose in life at all costs can be horrible- even deadly- one does have the choice to do the right thing.

-While every soul in Heaven rejoices equally in the bliss of God’s will, those who did not fully pursue their vocations are placed by Dante in lower classes of the blessed.
+While every soul in Heaven rejoices equally in the bliss of God’s will, those who did not fully pursue their vocations are placed by Dante in the lower classes of the blessed.
 This is not because they are viewed as lesser beings by God; the women are in lower ranks due to their smaller degrees of beatitude.
 Because they deviated from their lives’ purposes, souls in lower ranks have less ability to comprehend God’s greatness, and so they simply lack the ability to be closer to Him in Heaven.

-This truth is reflected not only in Paradiso, but also in Purgatorio and Inferno.
+This truth is reflected not only in Paradiso but also in Purgatorio and Inferno.
 Hell is populated by those who rejected their callings.
 In Circle Two, the Pilgrim meets souls who cast away their vocations in favor of carnal love.
 In the Forest of the Suicides, the Pilgrim encounters souls who destroyed God’s gift of their bodies.
 Most importantly (at least for Dante’s political message), the Pilgrim finds the Simoniacs in Bolgia Three, who corrupted what is arguably the most important calling of all- that of a religious nature- by selling religious favors and offices.
-In all cases, the souls of Inferno have rejected God in the most disrespectful way possible- by defiling the strengths He gave them- and as a result they suffer eternal damnation.
+In all cases, the souls of Inferno have rejected God in the most disrespectful way possible- by defiling the strengths He gave them- and as a result, they suffer eternal damnation.

-In Purgatory, souls have generally accepted their callings in life, but have let petty sins draw them away from pursuing them fully.
+In Purgatory, souls have generally accepted their callings in life but have let petty sins draw them away from pursuing them fully.
 The Whips and Reins that souls experience for their sins are not punishments; they are a means of ridding the souls of worldly distractions.
-Souls do not wait for an external force to allow them to proceed to higher levels; they decide for themselves when they are ready to proceed, and can only continue once they are capable of comprehending God on a higher level.
+Souls do not wait for an external force to allow them to proceed to higher levels; they decide for themselves when they are ready to proceed and can only continue once they are capable of comprehending God on a higher level.

 The gist of the Divine Comedy’s overall structure demonstrates that souls find themselves in specific locations not due to external factors, but rather internal willingness to accept God’s assignments.
-If one chooses not to recognize God’s supreme power, and thus “runs afoul of the law of morality[, he] is not simply offending his teachers: he is violating the fundamental order of the universe, and the consequence will be tremendous moral pain” (Williams xv).
+If one chooses not to recognize God’s supreme power and thus “runs afoul of the law of morality[, he] is not simply offending his teachers: he is violating the fundamental order of the universe, and the consequence will be tremendous moral pain” (Williams xv).

-This truth may seem abstract, but it is reflected in everyday life, and does not have to be viewed from a religious point of view.
+This truth may seem abstract, but it is reflected in everyday life and does not have to be viewed from a religious point of view.
 Should a man be engaged in a profession that he truly loves and is good at, he will likely experience feelings of bliss.
-Conversely, should a man find himself living a life of vice, or even working in a perfectly legitimate line of work (but only doing so for the high paycheck), he will likely suffer.
+Conversely, should a man find himself living a life of vice or even working in a perfectly legitimate line of work (but only doing so for the high paycheck), he will likely suffer.
 As a result, when people do that which they are good at, they feel good, and when humans deviate from that path, they feel bad.
 If one then associates feelings of bliss with closeness to God, as is done in the Commedia, it becomes clear that utilizing God’s gifts will bring one closer to God.